linus-edu/bi21-python-day1/README.md

-# bi21-python-day1
+# Day 1 - Introduction

-Example files for day 1 - Introduction
+Example files to test out our development environment